uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_encoding.rst

 This tutorial assumes you have installed immuneML for development as described at :ref:`Set up immuneML for development`.

-Adding a new Encoder class
+Adding a new encoder class
 --------------------------

-To add a new Encoder:
+To add a new encoder:

 1. Add a new package to the :py:obj:`~immuneML.encodings` package, in this example we name the package "new_kmer_encoding"
 2. Add a new class called to the package, and give the class name the suffix 'Encoder'.
 In this case, the class will be called :code:`NewKmerFrequencyEncoder`.
 In the YAML specification, the class name will be used without the 'Encoder' suffix.